nalekberov/blog/_posts/2024-06-11-dear-apple-ai-is-not-missing-piece-in-your-puzzle.md

 too complex to run on-device, it will be computed on Apple's servers named ["Private Cloud Compute"](https://security.apple.com/blog/private-cloud-compute/).
 This is joke right?
 How is that different from say from OpenAI's servers?
 Oh yes, my bad, it uses custom designed Apple Silicon.
 So it should be safe.
-Either people at Apple think that we are stupid, what privacy has got to do processor architecture?
+People at Apple probably think that we are too stupid, what privacy has got to do processor architecture?
 Apple Silicon is safer than Intel's?
-If so how come?
+If so, how come?
 Apple is not a security company.
 Hope we don't have to remind them about [iCloud hack](https://en.wikipedia.org/wiki/2014_celebrity_nude_photo_leak).

-Then they showed how they are getting more serious about gaming with 14 video games. yes 14, fourteen.
+Then they showed how they are getting more serious about gaming with 14 video games.
+Yes 14.
+Fourteen!
 And since Apple sponsor them, they can be bought only on Apple Store.
 Seriously Apple?
-"Bioshock" from my Steam library is playable, whereas "Resident Evil Village" not in spite of being in my Steam library?
+"Bioshock" from my Steam library is playable, whereas "Resident Evil Village" not in spite of being in my Steam library since you are sponsoring them?
 This is what you think about gaming on Mac?
 With just a few games only available in Apple Store?
 And you think people will buy Mac for gaming?

 And their another killer app was "Calculator".
 Come on Apple, you waited 15 years to bring a stock calculator app to